eManPrague/frui.ts/packages/screens/README.md

 # Busywatcher

-`Busywatcher` is a simple counter of currently running processes that need to display a loading progress.
+`Busywatcher` is a simple counter of currently running processes that need to display loading progress.
 You can either manually increment and decrement the counter, get a disposable ticket with `getBusyTicket()`, or use its `watch()` function to watch over a promise.

 You can also use function decorator `@watchBusy`.
 It automates the use of `busyWatcher.watch()` - if the function the decorator is applied to is async or returns a promise, and the parent class also contains a property named `busyWatcher`, the function is automatically watched by the busyWatcher.